pykale/mmai-tutorials/overview.md

 # Overview

-This book presents tutorials on using `PyKale` library for multimodal AI applications.
+This book presents tutorials on multimodal AI applications using the `PyKale` library.

 :::{note}
 These resources are currently being developed.